-Likewise, this chapter deals only with the most common forms of shared outer sequences (e.g., sialylated and fucosylated lactosamines, polylactosamines, O-glycosaminoglycan chains, and blood group sequences), and does not deal with rarer sequences (e.g., bisecting xylose residues, N-linked glycosaminoglycans, and $\beta$ -linked GalNAc residues on N-linked glycans).
-For further information, the reader is directed to the Key References section at the end of this chapter introduction.
+Likewise, Chapter 12 deals only with the most common forms of shared outer sequences (e.g., sialylated and fucosylated lactosamines, polylactosamines, O-glycosaminoglycan chains, and blood group sequences), and not with rarer sequences (e.g., bisecting xylose residues, N-linked glycosaminoglycans, and β -linked GalNAc residues on N-linked glycans).
+For further information, the reader is directed to the Key References section at the end of this unit.